Lead contamination in Washington, D.C., drinking water: 2004: Washington Post

-In August 2004, the Army Corps of Engineers started adding orthophosphate to the water in hopes of preventing lead leeching.
+In August 2004, the Army Corps of Engineers started adding orthophosphate to the water in hopes of preventing lead leaching.
 By November, WASA's board of directors had committed to a plan that would replace all of the agency's 23,000 lead pipes by 2010, at a cost of $300 million—starting with 2,800 lead pipes to be replaced in 2005.
 WASA estimated that the repairs would cost residents $6 to $7 a month.
 The agency was not legally responsible for the portion of the lead service lines within a homeowner's property lines; however, they offered to perform the work at a set rate, and arranged a low-interest loan program with Wachovia Bank to help homeowners afford the cost.

 By January 31, 2005, the Post had run over 200 stories on the issue, amassing thousands of pages of correspondence through the Freedom of Information Act.
 Gloria Borland, a District resident, testified before Congress: "If the [Washington] Post had not exposed this scandal, our children today would still be drinking lead contaminated water."

 Post reporters Nakamura, Leonnig, Cohn, Becker, Craig Timberg, Monte Reel, and Sarah Cohen won the 2005 Selden Ring Award for Investigative Reporting for the articles.
 Michael Parks, director of USC Annenberg's School of Journalism and Pulitzer Prize-winning former editor of the Los Angeles Times, said "The Washington Posts work was a very important piece of journalism—important to every man, woman and child living in the District of Columbia, drinking its water and thinking it was pure.
 And it was important to the residents of other cities whose water is contaminated by lead and other toxic substances."
 The award's cash prize of $35,000 is believed to be the largest in journalism.
 According to Nakamura, some at the Post were surprised to win the award, because of the atypical nature of the Posts investigation.
 Most winners conduct a long-term investigation and then publish long articles over a few days with the results; the Post covered the investigation as a series of beat stories.
 Nakamura said he had never heard of the Selden Ring Award until the day his editor told him that the team had won it.